Zopa is a peer-to-peer lender – which means it offers personal loans to consumers using money from investors.

 This means you can manage your account exclusively via an app – which may appeal to borrowers already used to managing their finances from their smartphone.

 However, Zopa also has a call centre so it’s possible to speak to a representative and make changes to your account over the phone.

 But is a loan from Zopa loan right for you?
 From the interest you could be charged, to the likelihood of being accepted, we’ve got everything you need to know.

 Zopa offers fixed rate, unsecured personal loans which you can use to fund big-ticket items such as a new car, home improvements, a wedding, consolidating more expensive debt – among many other purposes.

 Zopa loans come with the following key features:

-It’s also worth bearing in mind that advertised APRs only need to apply to 51% of successful applicants, so the rate you are offered – which Zopa calls your ‘personalised rate’ – could be lower than 8.7% or higher than 17%.
+It’s also worth bearing in mind that advertised APRs only need to apply to 51% of successful applicants, so the rate you are offered – which Zopa calls your ‘personalised rate’ – could be lower or higher.

 Unlike many other banks that offer personal loans, Zopa charges a one-off non-refundable ‘origination fee’ – which it says is to help cover its costs.
-The exact amount of the fee varies according to factors such as the loan amount and term – but it will be set out in pounds and pence during the application process.
+The exact amount of the fee varies according to factors such as the loan amount and term – but it will be set out during the application process.